-The exact date of the spring's opening to the public is unclear, but it is estimated to be in the 1940’s, based on the initial building of the two rectangular pools that enable the public to soak safely.
-The springs were freely open to the public all year round until 2013 when the owners commercialized them and introduced a daily fee.
-Since then, various changes have been effected.
-There are a convenience store, restrooms, a parking area, and stationing of a caretaker to monitor the springs.
-Camping is available.
-Despite these changes, a large number of visitors still drive all the way to experience the magical springs.
+The exact date when the hot springs soaking was open to the public is unclear, but it's estimated to be in the 1940s, based on that time when two rectangular pools were built.
+The hot springs were freely open to the public all year-round until 2013 when the owners commercialized the hot springs introducing a daily fee.
+Since then, various changes have been done.
+There are a convenience store, restrooms, and stationing of a caretaker to monitor the area.
+Also, RV and tent camping are available.
+Despite these changes, a large number of visitors drive all the way to experience the magical mineral springs.

-A few springs feeding the pools are blistering hot, approximately 170 degrees Fahrenheit, but with ingenious engineering and a perfect cooling system, it reaches the pools at a more comfortable for soaking temperature of 100-110 degrees Fahrenheit.
+A few thermal springs feeding the pools are blisteringly hot, approximately 170 degrees Fahrenheit, but with ingenious engineering and a perfect cooling system, the hot water reaches the pools at a more comfortable soaking temperature of 100-110 degrees Fahrenheit.

-Access: 365 days 24 hours, the roads can be closed in winter.
+Open: Year-round 24 hours, roads can be closed in winter

 - 23 miles northeast of Fields